Trump, Pence speeches put stark GOP divide on display

 Pence, meanwhile, received a friendly — but less exuberant — welcome from the students, who struggled to break into a “USA!" chant.

-In his remarks, he repeatedly touted the "Trump-Pence administration."
-But the first question he received during a brief question-and-answer session was about his growing split with Trump, which is particularly stark given the years he spent as the former president's most loyal sidekick.
+In his remarks, Pence repeatedly touted the "Trump-Pence administration."
+But the first question he received during a brief question-and-answer session that followed his speech was about his growing split with Trump, which is particularly stark given the years he spent as the former president's most loyal sidekick.

 Pence denied the two “differ on issues,” but acknowledged, “we may differ on focus."